rebeccatraceyt/bake-it-til-you-make-it/README.md

 ## Features

 ### Design Features
-- Each page of the website features a consistently responsive and intuitive navigational system:
+Each page of the website features a consistently responsive and intuitive navigational system:
 - There is a conventionally placed **navbar** on the top of each page with easily accessible and identifiable navigation links with a clickable logo, redirecting users back to the home page.
      - On mobile and tablet screens, the navbar is located in a conventionally placed 'hamburger' menu.
 - There is a **banner image with title** on each page providing users with the necessary feedback of their current position on the site.
-     - On larger screens, an `active` class is used to provide this feedback as well.
+     - An `active` class is used in the `navbar` to provide this feedback as well.
 - The **Footer** contains a disclaimer that is hidden, using a **toggler** function to display the information regarding the use of copyrighted material on the website.
 - The **Footer** contains the appropriate **icons** to allow users to:
      - Link to the developers GitHub Page.